douglas-gibbons/redwood/README.md

 # Redwood

-Redwood is a Python project that implements a Model Context Protocol and a CLI client for Gemini.
+Redwood is a Python project that implements a CLI client for Gemini.

+There's also an MCP server with basic tools to help with tasks such as telling the time, running local commands and storing data.

 ## Motivation